jngtz/runoutSIM/README.md

 remotes::install_github("jngtz/runoutSIM")
 ```

+## Contributing
+We welcome contributions!
+Please open an issue or submit a pull request.
+For major changes, start by discussing your ideas via an issue.

 ## Citation
 If you use runoutSIM in your research, please cite:

 Goetz, J. (2025). runoutSIM: An open-source R package for simulating mass movement runout and connectivity using random walks.
 GitHub Repository